-Founded in 2009, WhatsApp has quickly launched into immense popularity- with a whopping 1.5 billion users in over 180 countries; there is no denying the scope and impact that WhatsApp has, primarily because of its massive user base.
+Founded in 2009, WhatsApp has quickly launched into immense popularity- with a whopping 1.5 billion users in over 180 countries; there is no denying WhatsApp’s scope and impact, primarily because of its massive user base.

-However, with a messaging platform as gigantic as WhatsApp, with over 65 billion messages being sent each day, security issues and privacy concerns are bound to arise.
+However, with a messaging platform as gigantic as WhatsApp, with over 65 billion messages being sent daily, security issues and privacy concerns are bound to arise.

 From the arsenal of security threats and vulnerabilities that WhatsApp faces each day, mentioned below are the most pressing security risks that users need to be cautious of:

-Perhaps the most apparent ghost haunting the realm of WhatsApp is the ghost of malware.
+Perhaps the ghost of malware is the most apparent ghost haunting the realm of WhatsApp.

 Malware, an enjambment of the terms ‘malicious’ and ‘software,’ is highly prevalent on the Facebook-owned messaging platform, mainly because of its massive user base, which invites hackers and cyber-criminals alike to exploit the vulnerabilities of the messaging service.

 On the mobile app, hackers utilize a series of ways to infiltrate the messaging service, some of which include: